sergepaulc/ML-Class-for-Product-Manager/README.md

 # Classes

-A Gentle Introduction to Machine Learning for Product Managers (B) I taught a machine learning class to Product Managers two years ago.
+## A Gentle Introduction to Machine Learning for Product Managers

+I taught a machine learning class to Product Managers a few years ago.
 I have slightly updated the content of that class.
 A lot of Product Managers working on machine learning are contacting me on LinkedIn.
 So, I am hoping that the following materials might be useful to someone.

 ## Class 1
 [ML University for PM Class 1](https://siliconvalleyinsider.files.wordpress.com/2020/05/ml-university-for-pm-class-1.pdf)